BayashiPascal/WebBuilder/README.md

 To setup a minimal webpage based on WebBuilder:
 * Copy the files in this repo
 * Download jquery.min.js and add it to the JS folder
-* Set the base url, email and database connection into PHP/WebBuilderConf.php
+* Set the base url, email and database connection into PHP/WebBuilderConf.php and PHP/WebBuilderDBConf.php
+* Access index.php, if everything works fine you should see the same page as the link below.
+If not don't hesitate to contact me !

 Documentation is available as a webpage made using WebBuilder at the following adress: http://www.bayashiinjapan.net/WebBuilder/